 In 2007, Popeyes® Louisiana Kitchen hired a new CEO, Cheryl Bachelder.
-While she worked as a senior-level executive at Domino’s Pizza and KFC, this company was in a nearly impossible financial situation.
-Nevertheless, Bachelder had a secret tool under her belt: servant leadership.
-It was a learned mindset that would help her turn a failing business into a billion-dollar franchise.
+While she had previously worked as a senior-level executive at Domino’s Pizza and KFC, Popeyes presented a nearly impossible financial situation.
+Nevertheless, Bachelder had a secret tool that produced superior results in business—a way of leading that would help her turn a failing business into a billion-dollar franchise.

 The company was on the brink of another bankruptcy.
-Just six years before, the business became a publicly-traded company that entered the market for $17 per share.
-While Popeyes seemed to increase in profitability around the spring of 2002, the franchise began its steady descent that same summer.
-By the time Bachelder took over, stocks were three dollars under Popeyes’ initial public offering price.
-Yet, under her leadership, the restaurant chain persevered and steadily rose in profitability within a few short years.
+Just six years before, the business had become a publicly-traded company that entered the market at $17 per share.
+While Popeyes seemed to increase in profitability around the spring of 2002, the franchise began a steady descent that same summer.
+By the time Bachelder took over, stocks had fallen to more than three dollars below Popeyes’ initial public offering price.
+Yet, under her leadership, the restaurant chain persevered, reversed its downward trajectory and steadily rose in profitability within a few short years.

 Table of Contents